-PUBLIC SKATING times are offered at Chaparral Ice!
-Admission is $6.00 and skate rental is $4.00 for children and adults.
-Kids 5 years of age and under skate for ONLY $5, including skate rental.
+PUBLIC SKATING times are offered at Chaparral Ice every day!
+Admission is $9.00 and skate rental is $5.00 for children and adults.
+Kids 5 years of age and under skate for ONLY $5 on Saturday and Sunday including skate rental.
+Kids 5 and under skate FREE on our Monday-Friday afternoon public sessions with paid admission (excluding holidays and summer vacation months).

 ASSUMPTION OF RISK: